AvinZarlez/unity-tools/README.md

 ## Feature list:

 ### Command: Open Documentation for Selection

 Use the pallet command "Unity Tools: Open Documentation for Selection" (`Cmd+'` on OSX or `Ctrl+'` on Windows and Linux) to open the Unity Documentation for the currently selected class.

 ### Command: Search Documentation

 Use the pallet command "Unity Tools: Search Documentation" (Shortcut: `Cmd+Shift+'` on OSX or `Ctrl+Shift+'` on Windows and Linux) where you can quickly enter whatever you want to search for.

 ### Command: Search MSDN Documentation

 Use the pallet command "Unity Tools: Search MSDN Documentation" where you can enter whatever you want to search the MSDN documentation for.

 ### Command: Open VSCode Documentation

 Added the pallet command "Unity Tools: Open VSCode Documentation" to open the [Unity Development with VS Code](https://code.visualstudio.com/docs/runtimes/unity) page on the Visual Studio Code Documentation.

 ### Command: Get VSCode plug-in from the Asset Store

 Added the pallet command "Unity Tools: Get VSCode plug-in from the Asset Store" to open [dotBunny's Unity plug-in](https://github.com/dotBunny/VSCode/) on the [Unity Asset Store](http://u3d.as/jmM).
-Afterwards, will display a message with a link to the [How-To](https://github.com/dotBunny/VSCode/blob/master/HOWTO.pdf) and the Git repo for the project.
+Afterwards, will display a message with a link to the [How-To](https://github.com/dotBunny/VSCode/blob/master/HOWTO.pdf) and the git repository for the project.

 ### Command: Generate Organizational Folders

 Added the pallet command "Unity Tools: Generate Organizational Folders" to create some default organizational folders to your project's Assets Folder.
 The list of default folders are below:

 * Scenes
 * Scripts
 * Prefabs
 * Materials
 * Audio

 ### Configuration

 The Unity-Tools command Generate Organizational Folders can be configured to create a set of folders of your choosing, instead of the 5 default ones: Scenes, Scripts, Prefabs, Materials, and Audio.
 To do this simply open or create `./.vscode/settings.json` and fill in the following fields:

 ```json